 Potatoes like a slightly acid soil, pH of around 5.0 but will grow in a range from 5.0 to 6.5.
-Common potato scab (brown corky tissue on surface of tubers) can be a problem if the soil pH levels are on the alkaline or "sweet" side.
+Common potato scab (brown cork like tissue on surface of tubers) can be a problem if the soil pH levels are on the alkaline or "sweet" side.

 However while maintaining low-pH soils levels provide good control of common scab there are certain disadvantages in doing so.
 Plant nutrients are most available at soil pH levels near 6.5. making it necessary to use more fertilizer to achieve the required nutrient levels when down around 5.0 - 5.2.
 Also there are few vegetable crops that grow well at this low pH level so limiting any crop that can be planted after the potatoes are harvest.
 Better control of this and other potato problems are achieved by planting tubers of resistant varieties and maintaining good crop rotation.